NormB/colima-services/reference-apps/fastapi/README.md

 **⚠️ This is a reference implementation for learning and testing.
 Not intended for production use.**

-This FastAPI application demonstrates production-grade best practices for integrating with the Colima Services infrastructure.
+This FastAPI application demonstrates production-grade best practices for integrating with the DevStack Core infrastructure.
 It showcases secure credential management, resilience patterns, observability, and comprehensive error handling.

 ## Table of Contents